-- 17 rounds of residential well sampling - Installation of 13 new monitoring wells in North Oaks - Vertical aquifer profiling (VAP) to provide vertical delineation of groundwater quality - Installation of a test extraction well west of Gilfillan Lake in the Ski Lane Ravine - A subsurface geophysical survey of Gilfillan Lake - Continued monitoring at existing wells in North Oaks and at the Highway 96 Site in White Bear Township
+- 21 rounds of residential well sampling; - Installation of 13 new monitoring wells; - Vertical aquifer profiling (VAP) to provide vertical delineation of groundwater quality; - Installation of a test extraction well west of Gilfillan Lake in the Ski Lane Ravine; - A subsurface geophysical survey of Gilfillan Lake; and - Continued monitoring at existing wells in North Oaks and at the Highway 96 Site in White Bear Township.

-CRA has submitted various reports to MPCA, which present the results of the studies listed above (Ref.
+CRA has submitted various reports to MPCA that present the results of the studies listed above (Ref.
 10, Ref.
 11, Ref.
 12, Ref.
 13, and Ref.
 14).